ADP Panel + Pro is the previous version of our Luminosity Mask Action Panel.

 Channel Masks (3:33)

-Channel Masks are the legacy method for creating Luminosity Masks in Photoshop, but can still be a good visual method for viewing some of the potential in Luminosity Masks.
+Channel Masks are the legacy method for creating Luminosity selections in Photoshop, but can still be a good visual method for viewing some of the potential.

 Pressing the Channel Masks button you will have the ability to create 6 masks in each of the three tonal ranges, Lights, Darks and Mid-Tones.
 These will be created in the Channels Panel, you can then go into your channels and view the masks.
 If you want to use one of the masks you Ctrl Click (PC) or CMD Click (Mac) to load up your selection, then move back to your layers to create and adjustment layer or any other method you’d like for using a mask.